 For the calendar year in this article you have to read the "calendar year in which the bandy season ends".
-So, in season 2024-2025, read calendar year 2025.
+So, in season 2025-2026, read calendar year 2026.

-Women in the exact/same age group are allowed to play in a men team.
+Women are allowed to play in a men team and may be maximum one year older as the normal age group (men).
 Men playing in a women team is not allowed.